-- 4.12 The Council may make grants or loans to third parties for the purpose of capital expenditure, as allowable under paragraph 25 (1) (b) of the Local Authorities (Capital Financing and Accounting) (England) Regulations 2003 (Statutory Instrument No. 3146).
-This will usually be to support local economic development, and may be funded by external borrowing. - 4.13 Three key projects in this respect are under way or in the pipeline.
-These are: - Northampton Town Football Club Cabinet approved in principle the granting of loan finance of up to £12m to support stadia expansion and associated development.
-The first tranches of the loan were drawn down in 2013-14. - University of Northampton A loan to support the creation of a waterside campus.
-The Council has worked with the South East Midlands Local Enterprise Partnership (SEMLEP) to secure the LEP project rate from PWLB for a loan facility of £46 million for this purpose.
-Alongside this Northamptonshire Enterprise Partnership (NEP) has worked with Northamptonshire County Council to secure a further £14m at the LEP project rate from PWLB for the same project. - Northampton Saints Cabinet have approved in principle the granting of loan finance of up to £5m to support stadia expansion and associated development. - 4.14 The loans above planned for 2014-15 and future years have not been included in the Council's own capital programme, but where possible the Council's Treasury Strategy incorporates the limits and permissions required to allow the borrowing to go ahead.
+- 4.13 The Council may make grants or loans to third parties for the purpose of capital expenditure, as allowable under paragraph 25 (1) (b) of the Local Authorities (Capital Financing and Accounting) (England) Regulations 2003 (Statutory Instrument No. 3146).
+This will usually be to support local economic development, and may be funded by external borrowing. - 4.14 The Council also has powers to provide financial support to organisations under general powers of competence under the Localism Act 2011. - 4.15 Loans currently in place are to Northampton Town Rugby Football Club (NTRFC), Unity Leisure and Cosworth. - 4.16 The following loans to third parties are in the pipeline at the time of preparing this report: - University of Northampton -The Council has worked with the South East Midlands Local Enterprise Partnership (SEMLEP) to secure the LEP project rate from PWLB for a loan facility of £46 million to support the creation of a waterside campus. .The loan is expected to be drawn down during the last quarter of 2015-16.
+Alongside this Northamptonshire Enterprise Partnership (NEP) has worked with Northamptonshire County Council to secure a further £14m at the LEP project rate from PWLB for the same project. - Northamptonshire County Cricket Club (NCCC) Cabinet have approved in principle the granting of secured loan finance to NCCC up to an amount of £250k to enable them to implement a new financially sustainable business plan.
+This loan will be funded from the Council's internal cash balances.
+Work is in hand regarding an initial advance of up to £100k, with any further advances being at a future date and dependant on additioinal security. - Delapre Abbey Cabinet have approved the provision of revenue funding in the form of a capped £100k loan facility to Delapre Abbey Preservation Trust (DAPT) to ensure that in-year deficits in their business plan are cash flowed in the initial stages of their operation.
+This loan will be funded from the Council's internal cash balances.